Human Breathprints as Biometric Identifiers

 Research question

-Can VOC patterns in exhaled breath uniquely and reliably identify an individual (i.e., act like a fingerprint), despite natural variability caused by factors like diet, health, environment, and time?
+Can VOC patterns in exhaled breath uniquely and reliably identify an individual despite natural variability caused by diet, health, environment, and time?

 - Assess uniqueness via patterns across individuals